btomi1980/TV-Radio-Streaming-by-Tomasso/README.md

 Users are responsible for ensuring that they comply with their local laws and regulations regarding media consumption.

 This software is provided "as is", without warranty of any kind.

+## Privacy Policy

+This application does not collect, store, or share personal user data.

+The application may use:
+- Local proxy functionality for streaming purposes
+- Third-party tools such as VLC, Streamlink, and youtube-dlp

+No user data is transmitted to external servers by this application.

+Users are responsible for the streams they access.

+If you have any questions, contact:
+[btomi1980@gmail.com]